-Also called tickseed, Coreopsis lanceolata can stand 3 feet tall, but it stays about 12 inches tall under most conditions.
+Also called tickseed, Coreopsis lanceolata (seen above) can stand 3 feet tall, but it stays about 12 inches tall under most conditions.
 It provides lots of school-bus-yellow blooms, loves the heat, and doesn’t care if it’s on the dry side.
 This plant is a happy-go-lucky reseeder, and it’s simple to gather the seeds when they are thoroughly dry to plant more patches around your garden.

 Lemon bee balm (Monarda citriodora, hardy annual or biennial)

 Lemon bee balm also goes by the names of purple horsemint, lemon mint, and several other common names.
 Its citrusy fragrance is a welcome addition to the garden.
 It will reseed to form large colonies, so beware of that when you plant.
 All that reseeding, though, makes butterflies and bees happy.